yvelikova/axway-open-docs/content/en/docs/central/connect-api-manager/Agent-security-api-manager.md

 TLS_CHACHA20_POLY1305_SHA256

 The Traceability Agents also communicate to the AMPLIFY search logs service using the Lumberjack protocol over a TCP connection.
-The connection URL and port can be configured by changing the LOGSTASH_URL in your configuration file.
+The connection host and port can be configured by changing the TRACEABILITY_HOST in your configuration file.
 See [Traceability Agent variables](/docs/central/connect-api-manager/agent-variables/#specific-variables-for-traceability-agent).

 ## Certificate host validation